-The Tuatha Dé Danann are a race of supernaturally-gifted people found in the indigenous literature and folklore of Ireland, Scotland and the Isle of Man who were adapted from the Celtic religious beliefs of the pre-Christian Gaelic peoples.
-Over the course of a thousand years and more they were central to much of the literary output of the Gaelic nations, including their speculative histories, explanatory geographies, genealogies, sagas and poetry.
-Their lasting influence was to remain, albeit greatly debased and diluted, in Irish and Scottish folklore, and is still to be found in some contemporary works of fiction, drama and art.
+The Tuatha Dé Danann are a race of supernaturally-gifted people in the indigenous literary and folkloric traditions of Ireland, Scotland and the Isle of Man.
+They incorporate within their stories many of the deities and pre-Christian religious beliefs of the Irish, Scottish and Manx peoples.
+Over the course of a thousand years and more they were central to the literary output of the Gaelic nations, including their speculative histories, explanatory geographies, genealogies, sagas and poetry.
+Their lasting influence was to remain in all three nations, albeit greatly debased and diluted, and is still to be found in some contemporary works of fiction, drama and art.

-As a result some literary accounts presented the Tuatha Dé Danann (and related Aos Sí) as fallen or rebellious angels, beings from Christian mythology who sided with the archangel Lucifer (in Irish, Lúcifir) in his Old Testament rebellion against “God” or who chose to remain “neutral” in that struggle.
-Because of their actions they were condemned to exile in the world of men and their supernatural powers and knowledge were the result of their angelic origins.
-Very similar beliefs are found in the English, German and Scandinavian traditions rationalising (in a Christian context) the origins of the “Elves” and other related supernatural beings in Germanic mythology, pointing to a shared theory or body of theories amongst early Christian writers and historians in Europe.
+Consequently some accounts presented the indigenous gods (in the form of the Tuatha Dé Danann and related Aos Sí) as fallen Angels, mythological beings who sided with the archangel Lucifer (Lúcifir) in his rebellion against the Judeo-Christian god or who remained neutral in that struggle.
+Because of their actions these errant Angels were condemned to exile in the world of men and their supernatural abilities were the result of their origins.

-What we can say is that at a very early stage the title Tuath Dé also became a term for the Israelites in Irish ecclesiastical literature with the meaning “People of God”.
-This must have led to an element of confusion between the two groups for some monastic scholars and their audiences at least.
-In the late 10th or 11th centuries CE a name was added to the title Tuath Dé to distinguish which group was being referred to, a clarification made by one or more writers associated with the bringing together of the texts that made up the Leabhar Gabhála Éireann (an unparalleled syncretic history of Ireland from the creation of the world to the Medieval period, combining often disparate elements from indigenous, Judeo-Christian and Classical sources).
-This name was *Dana (gs.
-Danann) and the Tuath(a) Dé gradually became more frequently known as the Tuath(a) Dé Danann.
+What we can say with some confidence is that at a very early stage in the history of the Christian religion in the Gaelic nations the title of Tuath Dé also became a literary term for the Israelites with the meaning “People of God”.
+It is presumed that this dual use may have led to some confusion in later centuries so that in the late 10th or 11th centuries CE a name was added to the words Tuath Dé to distinguish which race was being referred to, probably by one or more writers associated with the collation of stories that made up the Leabhar Gabhála Éireann (an unparalleled syncretic history of Ireland from the creation of the world to the Medieval period, combining often disparate elements from indigenous, Judeo-Christian and Classical sources).
+This name was Danann and after this period the Tuath(a) Dé were more frequently written as the Tuath(a) Dé Danann.

-The Otherworld And Otherworld People In Irish Mythology
+The Otherworld and the Otherworld People in Irish Mythology

 Aos Sí “People of the Otherworld (Otherworld Residences, Territories)”.